cnlohr/espbadapple/song/README.md

 I then also used entropy coding to encode the run lengths and indexes where I assumed the numbers were smaller, so for small jumps, it would use less bits, and it went down to a final amount of **554 bytes**!

 So, not only is our decoder only about 50 lines of code, orders of magnitude simpler than any of the big boy compression algorithms...
 It eeks out just a little more compression than they can muster!

+**TODO**: I want to test what happens if I store a probability table for the various bit places for the LZSS values to optimally encode each LZSS entry.
+This would likely be a huge boon on large files.

 ## Mechanism